HoverflyLab/FlyFly/README.txt

 4.X Updates
 ------------------------------------------------------------------------------------------

+4.4
+* Added 3 new stimuli: 'Squarewave Grating', 'Sine Grating Background' and 'Sine Wave Background'
+* Fixed issue with some stimuli-specific settings causing crashes to PsychToolbox

 4.3
 * Added experimental feature to run two PTB screens side by side (split screen)
 * Added feature to initialise a background to match the background colour of the main stimuli, so bg colour is made when stimulus window fails or is closed